Sotera/mitie-trainer/README.md

 An interactive, browser-based model training tool for [MITIE](https://github.com/mit-nlp/MITIE).
-The MIT Information Extraction tool provides fast and easily trainable named entity recognition and binary relation extraction abilities and is free for both noncommerical and commericial use.
+The MIT Information Extraction tool provides fast and easily trained named entity recognition (NER) and binary relation extraction abilities and is free for both noncommercial and commercial use.
 This package is a browser-based wrapper on the training tool, allowing for faster tagging of training data for input into MITIE.

 ### Setup

--- If it's not already present, install Tangelo, a Python framework used to communicate between the browser and the backend.
-You can `pip install tangelo` or [read the docs](http://tangelo.readthedocs.org/en/v0.8/installation.html) for more details.
-Download the MITIE models:
+- If it's not already present, install Tangelo, a Python framework used to communicate between the browser and the backend.
+You can `pip install tangelo` or [read the Tangelo docs](http://tangelo.readthedocs.org/en/v0.8/installation.html) for more details.
+- Download the MITIE models:
   [MITIE-models-v0.2.tar.bz2](http://sourceforge.net/projects/mitie/files/binaries/MITIE-models-v0.2.tar.bz2)
 - Extract the models:  `tar -xjf MITIE-models-v0.2.tar.bz2`
 - Move the **MITIE-models/english/total_word_feature_extractor.dat** to